 For starters lets clarify this post isn’t about whether “Walt Disney World is worth it?”
 Here we’re just comparing the price of Walt Disney World park tickets to the cost of an annual pass.
 We leave it to you whether the experience is just “worth it” the begin with.

 We’ll use $1,191.74, the price for the Platinum Pass, for this analysis.
 The above paragraphs cover whether it would be worth it to upgrade to a Platinum Plus Pass.
 Accordingly, our analysis below doesn’t touch on people who buy park hopper plus tickets or otherwise buy water park access.

 Two-Trippers Basically Break Even

-As you can see, if you’re purchasing park hopper and taking one four-day and one five-day trip each year (you’re a “two-tripper”), the case is strong for getting an annual pass.
-Even if both trips were in off-season, you’d be spending nearly $907.
+As you can see, if you’re purchasing park hopper and taking two five-day trips each year (you’re a “two-tripper”), the case is close for getting an annual pass.
+Those trips run you a total of about $1018.

 But Wait!
 How Disney Wants You To See Things

 Disney isn’t hiding the ball with these price points, they want you to do one of two things.
 First, they want every two-tripper to feel like your annual pass empowers you to spend more time at Walt Disney World in a year.
 This can mean staying more than four to five days a trip or adding a third trip.